Interurban: Decline in North America

 Many financially weak interurbans did not survive the prosperous 1920s, and most others went bankrupt during the Great Depression.
 A few struggling lines tried combining to form much larger systems in an attempt to gain operating efficiency and a broader customer base.
 This occurred in Ohio in year 1930 with the long Cincinnati & Lake Erie Railroad (C&LE), and in Indiana with the very widespread Indiana Railroad.
-Both had limited success up to 1937–1938 primarily from growing revenues earned from freight.
-The 130 mi long Sacramento Northern Railway stopped carrying passengers in 1940 but continued hauling freight using heavy electric locomotives into the 1960s.
+Both had limited success up to 1937–1938 and primarily earned growing revenues from freight rather than passengers.
+The 130 mi long Sacramento Northern Railway stopped carrying passengers in 1940 but continued hauling freight into the 1960s by using heavy electric locomotives.